Can't Feel My Face: Chart performance

 It debuted in Australia on June 20 at number 27.
 It later peaked at number two on that chart.
 In New Zealand, the song debuted at number 12 on June 22 and spent four non-consecutive weeks at number two, before reaching number one in its ninth week on the chart.
 In the United Kingdom, "Can't Feel My Face" debuted at number 34, two weeks after "The Hills" had debuted on the chart.
 It later peaked at number three, becoming the Weeknd's second top 10 single in the country (after "Earned It" peaked at number four earlier in the year), and was also his highest-charting single in the country at the time.

+In France, the song debuted at number 59, becoming his highest-entry in solo in the country.
+Several weeks later, the song reached the top five, becoming his second top five after "Earned It" earlier at that time, and stayed 43 weeks on the French Singles Chart.
+The track was later certified gold for 75,000 units sold, becoming his second after "Earned It".

+The song also reached the top five in others countries alongside with United Kingdom then France, peaking at number 1 in South Africa, Ireland, Mexico and Denmark, becoming his first number one for the latter, number 2 in Czech Republic and Slovakia, number 3 in the Netherlands and number 5 in Norway.

+The song also peaked the top ten in Sweden, Switzerland, Poland, Portugal, Russia and Italy and top twenty in Belgium, Finland, Hungary, South Korea, Spain and Germany.